Can You Feel the Love Tonight

 "Can You Feel the Love Tonight" is a song from Disney's 1994 animated feature film The Lion King composed by British musician Elton John with lyrics by Tim Rice.
-Released as a single in May 1994, the song was a hit in the UK, peaking at number 14 on the UK singles chart, and achieved success in the United States, reaching number four on the Billboard Hot 100.
-It was a number-one hit in Canada and France.
+With John's version released as a single in May 1994, by Hollywood, Walt Disney and Mercury Records, the song was a hit in the UK, peaking at number 14 on the UK singles chart, and achieved success in the United States, reaching number four on the Billboard Hot 100.
+It was a number-one hit in Canada, France and Panama.
 The accompanying music video was directed by Matthew Amos.
 At the 67th Academy Awards in March 1995, the song won the Academy Award for Best Original Song.
-The same year, it also won John the Grammy Award for Best Male Pop Vocal Performance.
+The same year, it also won the Grammy Award for Best Male Pop Vocal Performance.
 Completing a trifecta, the song also won a Golden Globe at the 52nd Golden Globe Awards held in 1995 for Best Song - Motion Picture.